 Technique #2: Find the Most Important Ideas with Wikipedia and Book Mining

 When you write about a topic you understand, you know the exact ideas to express and their order of importance.
 But when you don’t, you get lost in the details.
 Worse yet, you may pick the wrong topics to start with.

-What do you do in this situation?
+What do you do?
 You could ask an expert.
-But a much easier way is to go where experts already are and see what they consider important.
+But a much easier way is to go where experts already are and see what they consider essential.